Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Approach

 \paragraph{Realization of the population split component} Figure~\ref{fig:runtime-model-split-component} shows the population split component supported by the enhanced version of SEAByTE during deployment.
-Before deployment in the live system (not shown in Figure~\ref{fig:runtime-model-split-component}), a classification machine learning model is loaded that was trained using historical labeled user data.
+Before deployment in the live system (not shown in Figure~\ref{fig:runtime-model-split-component}), a classification machine learning model is loaded into the population split component.
+Prior to this, the model is trained using historically labeled user data.
+In our example, the feedback loop was responsible for keeping track of historical data in the application, and using this data to train the machine-learning model.
 At runtime, user requests are collected by the population split API (1).
 The API invokes a query with the split property to the population divider (2).
-The population divider then uses the trained classification machine learning model to predict a classification of the user (3).
+The population divider then uses the trained classification machine learning model to predict the classification of the user (3).
 Next, the population divider invokes the request for the predicted class using the population split API (4) that then dispatches the request to the sub-pipeline of that class (5).